Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 Furthermore, the average income is £32,000, showing that there are many professional jobs being occupied.
 This means that there is a reasonable amount of disposable income for residents to spend on facilities and more recreational activities, such as supporting local cafes which tend to be at a higher price.

-The majority of homes have 3-4 rooms, (not just bedrooms), suggesting that the majority of people in the area are either single or in a relationship without children.
+The majority of homes have 3-4 rooms (not just bedrooms), suggesting that the majority of people in the area are either single, students, or in a relationship without children.
 There are 5708 homes in total, with 3188 people living alone.
 This data implies that there are many workers living in smaller, urban dwellings.
 When families are formed, they then go on to move away from the inner city area and potentially to more suburban areas outside of Mancroft.

 These statistics reflect the average "life progression", with people working in inner city jobs or are students during thier early 20s due to work facilities available, nightclubs and nightlife (being more 'adventurous'), but then settle in a more comfortable job and have families, moving to more remove areas with a larger house to take care of children.

-**Summary:**
 Overall, Mancroft is a built-up area with a high population density, suggesting that it contains a large amount of flats and buildings in close proximity.
 The population is diverse, with 11.07% of the ward being retired, 866 students, 5,353 economically active people aged between 16 and 74, and 2,466 people economically inactive.
 The majority of homes have 3 or 4 rooms, with an average of 2.51 people per household, suggesting that the area is mainly occupied by single people or very small families.
 This data implies that Mancroft is a roughly working to lower middle-class area (also inferred by its political affiliation) with many workers living in smaller houses, and families would then go on to move away from this area in the city centre with increased affluency and more likely to be middle-class.

 ### Case study: Place Profile - Sheringham North Ward, North Norfolk

 #### Physical Geography
 Sheringham is situated on the North Norfolk coast.
 One of the highest points in Norfolk is located in western Sheringham, known as the "Beeston Bump" locally.
-It is 73 metres high and is made up of old glacial moraines dating from the end of the Pleistocene epoch eround 11 to 13,000 years ago, when northern advancing glaciers retreated.
+It is 73 metres high and is made up of old glacial [moraines](#moraines) dating from the end of the Pleistocene epoch eround 11 to 13,000 years ago, when northern advancing glaciers retreated.
 It is made out of sand, gravel and stones.

 For this reason, and the proximity to the coast, it was used to protect the homes behind it, being less prone to erosion from the sea due to the increased mass to erode.
 There also used to be two villages behind this bump, which have now merged into one larger conurbation.
 (It used to be two roughly symmetrical hills that has now merged into one, just like the conurbation!).